About the AOC > Guidelines and Rules

 in advance of that carpool/meeting time.
 If you don't, you may be recorded

-as a "no show" at the coordinator's discretion.
+as a "no show" at the Trip Leader's discretion.

 - If you are more than ten minutes late for a carpool or meeting place,

-you may be recorded as a "no show" at the coordinator's discretion.
+you may be recorded as a "no show" at the Trip Leader's discretion.
 If

 you are uncertain as to where you're supposed to meet, make sure you ask

-the coordinator for clarification prior to the day of the Event.
+the Trip Leader(s) for clarification prior to the day of the Event.